smaddock/bluesky-server/README.md

 1. On a Debian-based device, clone this repo
 1. Run: `./build.sh`
-1. Copy the `/build/bluesky-server_<version>.deb.tar.gz` to your destination
+1. Copy the created package from `/build` to your destination
 1. Commit and push the `/build/.build_number` changes to avoid version number conflicts

 ## Use

-1. On a Debian-based device, download the package from GitHub
+1. On a Debian-based device, download the latest production package from the [Releases](releases)
-1. Un-tar/gzip the package file
 1. Run: `sudo apt install ./bluesky-server_<version>.deb`
 1. If the `hostname` is different from the server’s FQDN, edit `/etc/bluesky/server.txt` with the actual FQDN
 1. Edit `/etc/bluesky/email.ini` with your SMTP info to receive notices and alerts